On Period Relations for Automorphic L-functions I: Deligne's Conjecture

+Attached to $\Pi_1$ and $\Pi_2$ are conjectural simple motives $M(\Pi_1)$ and $M(\Pi_2)$ of ranks $n+1$ and $n$ over $F,$ characterized by suitable identities of $L$-functions, cf.\ \cite{clozel1990}.
+By Grothendieck's Standard Conjectures, we expect the category of motives to be tannakian, i.e.\ in particular it is expected to be a rigid tensor category, which allows us to consider the tensor product $M(\Pi):=M(\Pi_1)\otimes M(\Pi_2).$ Assuming this, we expect to have an identity

-Attached to $M(\pi,\sigma)$ is a collection of realizations.
-Apart from the $\ell$-adic realizations that we already hinted at in the preceeding discussion, most important for us are the Betti (or Hodge) and the de Rham realizations.
+Attached to $M(\Pi_1)\otimes M(\Pi_2)$ is a collection of realizations.
+Apart from the $\ell$-adic realizations for which we have candidates by recent work of Harris-Lan-Taylor-Thorne and Scholze whenever $F$ is totally real or a CM field, the Betti (or Hodge) and the de Rham realizations feature prominently in Deligne's Conjecture on special values \cite{deligne1979}.